rchlchn/Rachel_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I achieved my first milestone by learning and understanding circuit fundamentals which is incorporated in my project as I learned how to connect the ultrasonic sensor into the breadboard which is a crucial part for my project.
 I also learned how to use example codes and how to effectively change them to fit into the circumstances of your project.
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
+- Technical progress I've made so far is building the ultrasonic sensor but once I tried to add the buzzer there were so technical difficulties including the nanos so I wasn't able to showcase it in my video
-- Challenges with building the hardware
+- Challenges with building the hardware since some of my nanos broke and having the code altered to respond to the hardware
 - Use ultrasonic sensor and buzzer to detect objects within a certain distance to notify user of obstacles in front

 # Schematics